 A customer is never satisfied with only one shot.
 You need to provide different images clicked from different angles to really catch a customer’s attention.
 360 clothing photography demonstrates an item in full rotation so the client can look at it in 3D format.
 It gives more insight into the product and provides a complete picture with all the important elements highlighted.

 3. Choose the lighting

 Playing with the lighting of the studio can do wonders with clothing photography.
 Potential customers like to see all the details of an item so it is critical to obtain lights that will work well with your camera.
-A three-point lighting set up will help you achieve the perfect lighting for your shoot and if you feel inventive, you can play with the lighting as much as you want to get the perfect shot.
+Three-point lighting set up will help you achieve the perfect lighting for your shoot and if you feel inventive, you can play with the lighting as much as you want to get the perfect shot.

 4. Camera Positioning

 Consider your camera positioning and your background before you start shooting.
-For instance, when sho0oting for jeans, locate the camera along the hip to feet length, while shooting tops, the camera must be placed in a chest area.
+For instance, when shooting for jeans, locate the camera along the hip to feet length, while shooting tops, the camera must be placed in a chest area.

 5. Choose the Perfect Backdrop